 Parks & Recreation Department - Provides learning and growing opportunities.
 Search their site under keywords “food, garden”.

-The City of Seattle’s Food and Urban Agriculture website links City and citizen efforts.
+The City of Seattle’s Food Access website links City and citizen efforts.

 Seattle Tilth Association - Classes, demonstration gardens, and volunteer opportunities

 Master Gardeners - Washington State University Extension